-For those travelling a lot, fuel is probably going to be your major expense.
+For those travelling a lot, fuel is probably going to be your biggest expense.
 Even if the cost is usually lower than in Europe for example, fuel price varies a lot in Australia.
-Big cities such as Sydney are where you will find the most interesting prices.
-As soon as you start going further in the outback, prices are increasing a lot.
-It can even double in some isolated areas.
+Big cities such as Sydney are where you will find the best value.
+As soon as you start going into the outback, prices increase a lot.
+They can even double in some isolated areas.

-Get a Woolworth or a Coles shopping card because their affiliated stations often offer 4cents/L discount when you shop at their supermarket.
-You will just have to give your shopping card to the service station and the discount is yours!
+Get a Woolworth or a Coles shopping card, because their affiliated stations offer 4cents/L discount when you shop at their supermarket.
+These discounts are usually valid for a month, and you will save $2 to $4 per refuel!

 Saving on food

 Food is a huge part of your budget.
-To avoid spending too much, shop in big supermarkets such as Coles, Aldi or Woolworth and do not shop in little neighbourhoods shops.
-They are much more expensive.
+To avoid spending too much, shop in big supermarkets such as Aldi (the cheapest), Coles or Woolworths.
+Avoid corner shops when you can as they are much more expensive.

-You can also decide to go for the supermarket brand, often cheaper and still good quality.
+Go for the supermarket brands when shopping, as they are often cheaper than other brands and still good quality.

 Try to shop in big cities; prices are much higher in smaller towns.
-Look for discounts, quick sales, etc. and keep your receipts to benefit from other discount (alcohol, fuel, etc.).
+Look for discounts, offers, etc. and keep your receipts to take advantage of other discounts (alcohol, fuel, etc.).

-In cities you will also find markets where fruits and veggies will be cheaper than in supermarkets.
-By going right before closing time you might even benefit from huge discounts.
+In cities, you will also find markets where fruits and veggies will be cheaper than in supermarkets.
+If you go right before closing time, you might even benefit from huge discounts.